wikimedia/wvui/readme.md

     code but is not performant if only part is used or if different parts should be loaded at different times. ⚠️ This chunk is standalone and should not be loaded with split chunks.

-    -   **wvui**.js/css: the complete library and default export.
-No other chunks required.
+    -   **wvui**.js/css: the complete library, excluding icons, and default export.
+No other chunks required unless additional icons not referenced by the core library are used.

+    -   **wvui-icons**.js: the complete iconography (optional).

 Each chunk is side-effect free.
 All chunks are fully compiled ES5 / CSS and require a Vue.js runtime.
 See [peerDependencies](package.json).